jg-rp/python-jsonpath/docs/quickstart.md

 _patch_ can be a string or file-like object containing a valid JSON Patch document, or an iterable of dictionaries.

 _data_ is the target JSON document to modify.
-It can be a file-like object or string containing JSON formatted data, or equivalent Python objects. **_data_ is modified in-place**.
+If _data_ is a string or file-like object, it will be loaded with _json.loads_.
+Otherwise _data_ should be a JSON-like data structure and will be **modified in place**.

 ```python
 from jsonpath import patch